-1. Navigate to the Information Management support page (www.ibm.com/software/data/support).

-2. Select the appropriate IBM FileNet product from the "Select a category" list.

-3. From the Product Support page, click Product Documentation under Learn.
+- 1 Navigate to the Information Management support page (www.ibm.com/software/data/support). - 2 Select the appropriate IBM FileNet product from the "Select a category" list. - On the Product Support page, click Documentation and then click 3 Product Documentation. - 4 On the Product Documentation page, locate the document you need, then cick the icon in the appropriate release column to access the document.

-4. From the Product Documentation page

-a.
-If necessary, click the Doc Link for the appropriate component product to display the document list.

-b.
-Click the icon in the appropriate release column to access the document you need.